runozo/scarabeo/README.md

 # scarabeo

 This is a simple [scarabeo](https://boardgamegeek.com/boardgame/12747/scarabeo) game solver.
-For now it's only for italian version but is very esy to add dicts for other languages.
+For now it's only for italian version but it's very easy to add dicts for other languages.

 ## Usage